-In this case, the District Court's openness to permitting evidence as to a 15year mandatory minimum and its tentative willingness to permit argument concerning nullification do not warrant the extraordinary remedy of a writ of mandamus.
+In this case, the District Court's openness to permitting evidence as to a 15-year mandatory minimum and its tentative willingness to permit argument concerning nullification did not warrant the extraordinary remedy of a writ of mandamus.
 The judge's comments at the pre-trial conference reflect only his initial judgment that, in light of the extreme and unusual nature of this particular case (in which the government has charged a grossly disproportionate 15-year mandatory minimum), it may be appropriate for the jury to hear evidence and argument as to the consequences of a conviction.
-No Second Circuit case holds that this approach, which is still contingent on how the trial itself develops, exceeds a district court's discretion, so mandamus will not lie.
-Hong Mai v.
-Doe, 406 F.3d 155, 158-59 (2d Cir.
-2005).